mpgl/dendrify-old-see-readme/README.md

 Authors: Michalis Pagkalos, Spyridon Chavlis & Panayiota Poirazi

+**IMPORTANT:**
-**IMPORTANT**: This is an early version of dendrify to be used only during the review process of the submitted paper.
+This is an early version of dendrify to be used only during the review process of the submitted paper.
 The project will be transferred to a different repository in the near future.